neoneye/simon-arc-lab-legacy/proof_of_concept/vit_pytorch_arc2/readme.md

 what the ViT example Dogs&Cats are using.
 But I don't see any gain in accuracy.
 So I provide the images in varying sizes.

 ## Stats A - ARC

-This is with 3 ARC tasks: 20 epochs takes around 15 minutes on a M1 Mac.
+This is with 6 ARC tasks: 500 epochs takes 23h30m on a M1 Mac.

 Each task have 10.000 images in the `train` dir.
 And there are 10 classes: color0..color9.
-The `tasks.zip` is 46mb.
+The `tasks.zip` is 84mb.
 The images are highly similar.

 ```
 Epoch : 1 - loss : 2.2896 - acc: 0.1311 - val_loss : 2.2857 - val_acc: 0.1389